NaimShaqqou/cop4520_assignment2/readme.md

 #### Runtime

-I tested the runtime of the program taking the average runtime over `1000` trials.
+I tested the runtime of the program taking the average runtime over `10` trials.
 Below are the runtime results of the program for different number of threads:

 _Note: each thread will sleep for at least 1 second (the time the guest spends in the room), so that will affect the runtime of the program._

 ```
-(Update these values)
+4 threads: 4.013 seconds
-16 threads: less than 0.001 seconds
+8 threads: 9.038 seconds
-32 threads: 0.003 seconds
+32 threads: 33.128 seconds
-100 threds: 0.034 seconds
-1000 threads: 7.584 seconds
+100 threads: 102.324 seconds
 ```